LimeChain/gimlet/docs/install-run.md

 - **To add a breakpoint**: Click on a row in the breakpoint area or press `F9`
 - **Dynamic management**: You can add and remove breakpoints, and commands will automatically be executed in the Solana LLDB terminal to reflect these changes

-> **Important:** If the debugger is stopped, you will need to add all of the breakpoints again.
+> **Important:** If the debugger is stopped, you will need to add all the breakpoints again.

 ### 4. Re-run the Debugger